 Lecturer: Dr R.K.
+Harle

-Harle No. of lectures + examples classes: 9 + 2 Companion course: Programming in Java
+Companion practical course: Programming in Java

 This course runs in parallel with the Programming in Java practical course.
 It is intended to provide both an introduction to Java that complements the practical workbooks and to highlight the abstract notion of object-oriented programming.
 Examples and discussions will use Java primarily, but other languages may be used to illustrate specific points where appropriate.